tiiuae/ghaf/docs/src/about/overview.md

 ## Reference Implementation

-Our work in progress reference implementation on NXP i.MX8 is available [here](https://github.com/tiiuae/spectrum-config-imx8).
+Our work in progress reference implementation on NXP i.MX 8 is available [here](https://github.com/tiiuae/spectrum-config-imx8).